lethal-guitar/CoffeeRay/README.md

 --------

 I'm using my own python based "build tool" at the moment. `build-order.txt` contains a list of all CoffeeScript source files.
+Dependencies are reflected by the order of entries in that file.
+E.g., `point3d.coffee` is listed before `ray.coffee`, because the `Ray` class depends on the `Point3D` class.
 Running `build.py` invokes the `coffee` command on all files specified there, and produces a single `web/coffee-ray.js` file.
 So new source files should be added to `build-order.txt`.

 Running
 -------